SRES-192-119

 Who is hurt

-No group is directly or materially harmed by this resolution.
-There are no mandates, spending changes, or regulatory burdens created.
+No group is directly or materially harmed by a commemorative resolution.
+There are no mandates, spending changes, or regulatory effects.
+Competing awareness designations for the same date could be marginally crowded out, though this is a negligible effect.

 Supporters argue